tahmooress/nand2tetris/exmaple/README.md

 ```bash
 make
 ```
-You ou can run the assembler on the example file:
+You can run the assembler on the example file:

 ```bash
 ./bin/assembler example/RectL.asm